rravipra/DATA-512-Project-Final/README.md

 Time series prediction for the next 25 years based on the smoke impact estimate: You can find the code in Calculate_AQI_estimate.ipynb:

 ![image](https://github.com/rravipra/DATA-512-Project/assets/46725716/c716b018-4777-48c4-b148-1014559d7089)

+The prediction of the child mortality rates for the next 25 years based on the smoke impact estimates.

 # Considerations with the Data: